Registered UK charity 328218 - Registered US Non Profit 501c3 - Tax ID: 80 055 654

 Breaking news!
-Sam Warren has embarked upon an 8 week, 200km cycling marathon along The Grand Trunk Road in aid of Save a Child.
+Sam Warren is more than half way through this 2000km cycling marathon along The Grand Trunk Road in aid of Save a Child.

-Please support in any way you can by donating here and visit his blog for regularly updates on his progress.
-All money raised will go directly towards Save A Child - for US tax payers this means your gift is 100% tax deductible.
+Please support Sam by donating here - even a small donation makes a big difference to how much we can help the kids.
+All money raised is used for Save A Child work - for US tax payers this means your gift is 100% tax deductible.

 SaC-sponsored Debadri Sekhar to do his PhD at IIT

 Breaking news!
 Tremendous news!
 We have just learnt that Debadri Sekhar has won a place at the prestigious Indian Institute of Technology – one of India’s best colleges – to do a PhD in zoology.
 He is the first Save a Child sponsored student to achieve this.
 Furthermore, he completed the All Indian Eligibility Test as qualifies for a full scholarship.

 As a first generation child receiving the quality education that RKVM offers, Debadri used his talents and his determination to transform his prospects.
 He takes Save a Child’s core mission to dynamically change a deprived child’s opportunities through long term sponsorship to its highest conclusion.
 Debadri also had the encouragement of his mother, despite being abandoned by her husband and bringing up four boys.
 RKVM was essential, as was Save a Child’s long term assistance.